Network Security tools for Penetration testing is more often used by security industries to test the vulnerabilities in network and applications.

 - ngrep – ngrep strives to provide most of GNU grep’s common features, applying them to the network layer. ngrep is a pcap-aware tool that will allow you to specify extended regular or hexadecimal expressions to match against data payloads of packets.
 It currently recognizes IPv4/6, TCP, UDP, ICMPv4/6, IGMP and Raw across Ethernet, PPP, SLIP, FDDI, Token Ring and null interfaces, and understands BPF filter logic in the same fashion as more common packet sniffing tools, such as tcpdump and snoop.

-- passivedns – A tool to collect DNS records passively to aid Incident handling, Network Security Monitoring (NSM) and general digital forensics.
+- passivedns – one of the best Network Security Tools to collect DNS records passively to aid Incident handling, Network Security Monitoring (NSM) and general digital forensics.
 PassiveDNS sniffs traffic from an interface or reads a pcap-file and outputs the DNS-server answers to a log file.
 PassiveDNS can cache/aggregate duplicate DNS answers in-memory, limiting the amount of data in the logfile without loosing the essens in the DNS answer.

 - sagan – Sagan uses a ‘Snort like’ engine and rules to analyze logs (syslog/event log/snmptrap/netflow/etc).